tothom/RDADynamo-example-implementation/README.md

 ### Prerequisites

 To run Dynamo graphs in the cloud, it is necessary to have a basic understanding on how Autodesk Design Automation works.
-Please check out the [documentation for Design Automation](https://aps.autodesk.com/en/docs/design-automation/v3/developers_guide/overview/) for get an overview.
+Please check out the [documentation for Design Automation](https://aps.autodesk.com/en/docs/design-automation/v3/developers_guide/overview/) for get an overview ([alternative guide](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/revit/)).
 If you are new to this we recommend starting with the [step-by-step tutorials](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/revit/about_this_tutorial/).
+Take a look here for a [quick-start guide](https://github.com/autodesk-platform-services/aps-tutorial-postman/tree/master/DA4Revit).

 ### Making your own Revit Design Automation Dynamo Implementation